(Original posted in 2015 and updated 1/14/2019 by Dr. Cynthia)

 According to the Anxiety and Depression Association of America, anxiety disorders are the most common mental illness in the U.S. and affect 40 million adults.
 Generalized anxiety disorder, on its own, affects 6.8 million adults, with women twice as likely to be affected as men.
 Whether you have full-blown anxiety disorder or are just freaking out at the moment, you may not want to try medication – at least not yet.

 At Dr. Cynthia’s cardiology office we see many patients who complain of chest pain and shortness of breath symptoms related to anxiety that show no cardiovascular issues.
 Dr. Cynthia treats these patients with a holistic approach focusing on mind, body, and lifestyle behavioral changes to improve overall health and wellbeing.
+Paramount to addressing anxiety is the importance of healing the Gut Brain axis.
 If you are searching for a holistic doctor come see Dr. Cynthia.

 Herbal medicine has been around for thousands of years, humans have been using spices on their foods as far back as 50,000 B.C.
 Whether you’re suffering from a lifelong illness of stress and anxiety or simply going through a stressful period in your life, natural herbs can help.
 The herbs’ medicinal properties, as well as their lack of serious side effects, have made them a good alternative to conventional drugs.